ibm-cloud-docs/assistant/faqs.md

 {: #faqs-downgrade-plan}
 {: faq}

-No, you cannot upgrade from a Plus Trial to a Standard plan.
-And you cannot change from a Plus Trial or Standard plan to a Lite plan.
+No, you cannot change from a Plus Trial or Standard plan to a Lite plan.
+And you cannot upgrade from a Plus Trial to a Standard plan.
 For more information, see [Upgrading](/docs/assistant?topic=assistant-upgrade).

 ## Can I change from a Standard plan to a Premium plan?
 {: #faqs-upgrade-plan}
 {: faq}

 Yes, you can upgrade to a Premium plan.
 However, you cannot do an in-place upgrade of your service instance.
-After a Premium instance is provisioned, you export dialog skills from the old plan and import them to the new plan instance.
-For more information, see [Upgrading](/docs/assistant?topic=assistant-upgrade) to learn more.
+After a Premium instance is provisioned, you must export dialog skills from the old plan and import them to the new plan instance.
+For more information, see [Upgrading](/docs/assistant?topic=assistant-upgrade).

 ## How long are log files kept for a workspace?
 {: #faqs-assistant-logs}